Hand Lettering Guide For Beginners

 With any style, it’s essential to stick to these guidelines to ensure you are thickening the right parts of your letters.

 Bounce Lettering Style

-Bounce lettering style goes against a lot of the basics you’ll learn when you first start lettering.
-In this style, your letters don’t line up like they normally do.
-Instead, they “bounce” around on the page.
+Bounce Lettering Style goes against many of the basics you’ll learn when you start lettering.
+In this style, your letters don’t align like they usually do.
+Instead, they ‘bounce’ around on the page.

 Celestial Lettering Style

 The Celestial Lettering Style is a condensed lettering style with Serifs that features stylistic brush strokes.
 Celestial letters appear sophisticated and creative.
 Use this style to add flair to your lettering design.

 Vintage Lettering is a style that mimics classic lettering styles from the past.
 Vintage designs are incredibly trendy.
 This style is inspired by classic lettering fonts and can be used to create a vintage appearance or add a nostalgic feel to your design.

 Gothic Lettering is a style that is similar to the Vintage Lettering Style.
 This style is also known as Blackletter or Old English Style and features bold strokes and Serifs.
 Gothic Lettering mimics Gothic architecture and can be used to make a lettering piece appear vintage or austere.

 Essential Lettering Tools

 You don’t need fancy or expensive tools for hand lettering.
 In fact, you probably have most of the things you’ll need to get started lying around your house.
 However, if you want to get the best tools, we’ve got some suggestions for that as well.
 We’ve included our suggestions with links below to make the process easy for you.